Magform/articleAnalyzer/src/site/markdown/classes.md

   - [java.io.IOException](https://docs.oracle.com/javase/8/docs/api/java/io/IOException.html): if there are errors during the download process

 ## Outputter

-The Outputter class is responsible for printing String objects, Article objects, Library objects and LinkedHashMap objects to the console or to a file.
-Each Outputter object is composed of:
+The Outputter class is responsible for printing [String](https://docs.oracle.com/javase/8/docs/api/java/lang/String.html) objects, [Article](#article) objects, [Library](#library) objects and [LinkedHashMap](https://docs.oracle.com/javase/8/docs/api/java/util/LinkedHashMap.html) objects to the console or to a file.
+Each Outputter object created is composed of:
 - toConsole: a boolean value which specify if the printing is happening to console
 - toFile: a boolean value which specify if the printing is happening to a file
 - fileName: the file path of the file where to save the data